zoffline/zwift-offline/README.md

   * e.g., on Linux/Mac: ``pip install stravalib``
   * e.g., on Windows in command prompt: ``C:\Python27\Scripts\pip.exe install stravalib``
   * Or, if using the Windows zoffline.exe version without Python installed you can run strava_auth.exe obtained from https://github.com/zoffline/zwift-offline/releases/tag/zoffline_helper in place of ``scripts/strava_auth.py`` below.
-* Get CLIENT_ID and CLIENT_SECRET from https://www.strava.com/settings/api
+* [OPTIONAL] Get CLIENT_ID and CLIENT_SECRET from https://www.strava.com/settings/api
 * Run ``scripts/strava_auth.py --client-id CLIENT_ID --client-secret CLIENT_SECRET``
+  * Run without arguments to use default values.
 * Open http://localhost:8000/ and authorize.
 * Move the resulting strava_token.txt (saved in whatever directory you ran strava_auth.py in) into the ``storage/<player_id>`` directory.
+  * If multiplayer is enabled, use the upload button in the launcher window to import your file.

 ### Step 5 [OPTIONAL]: Upload activities to Garmin Connect